Amatory: 2008—2010: VII

 In the beginning of 2008, ESP Guitars together with the band's guitarist Alexander [ALEX] Pavlov created a signature guitar named ESP LTD [A – 600] – it became the first signature guitar awarded to a Russian guitarist.
 On March 20, the DVD+CD Live Evil, mixed and mastered by Jacob Hansen at Hansen Studios in Denmark, was released.

 On April 5, [AMATORY] received the FUZZ Award in the "Best Alternative Band" category.

 In September 2008, their session guitarist Dmitry [JAY] Rubanovsky became the band's new guitarist and principal music writer.
 In October, Nashe TV started broadcasting a mini-series filmed during the recording sessions for the upcoming album.
 It provided an insight into the creation of new songs in collaboration with Danish producer Tue Madsen, known for his work with Meshuggah, Dark Tranquility, Suicide Silence, etc. With Madsen the band recorded a Russian and an English version at the same time but eventually the English version was not released.

 In November, [AMATORY] released a single Breathe with me (Russian: Дыши Со Мной) and signed a contract with the music label FG Nikitin.
 This song got in heavy rotation on the radio in Russia and some neighbouring countries, it stayed seven weeks at number one surpassing The Prodigy and Depeche Mode.
 In 2009 it won the Rock Alternative Music Prize for "Best Song".
 Together with the huge popularity Breathe with me also caused some confusion and erroneous plagiarism charges because Rubanovsky wrote the music and the lyrics in English when he was a member of his first band "Tearfall", his next band "Horizon 8" recorded the second version.
 When Rubanovsky joined Amatory they decided to give a new life to this old song and it became the third version with the lyrics in Russian written by Zhivotovsky.

 On November 7, 2008, [AMATORY] released their fourth studio album titled VII.
 It became their first album with [JAY] and earned rave reviews from many critics and an extremely negative response from many fans.
 Following the release, the band went on Sold Out Tour with a new approach – they focused on the quality of shows and took on the tour their own equipment.
-It resulted in more expensive tickets and coincided with general financial situation in Russia due to the financial crisis of 2007-2008 – the concert attendance has fallen markedly in all parts of the country.
+It resulted in more expensive tickets and coincided with the Great Recession in Russia – concert attendance fell markedly in all parts of the country.

 In April 2009, NTV showed a TV report about the band, underlining that they became iconic without producers and mainstream media support.
 A little later Daniil Svetlov became "Drummer Of The Year" ("Musician" magazine awards).

 On October 27, 2009, the band released an internet single Crimson Dawn (Russian: Багровый Рассвет) mixed by American producer Chris Zeuss Harris.